| | | | |

 Using a plastic dome cover to keep up the humidity will also help the seeds germinate quickly.
 Remove both the mat and plastic lid when the seeds start to germinate.

-Note: If you are new to growing flowers from seed and are researching which items need to be purchased, this might help.
-I learned that you might not have to buy as many heat mats and plastic dome covers as you might think.
+If you are new to growing flowers from seed and are researching which items need to be purchased, this might help.
+You may not have to buy as many heat mats and plastic dome covers as you think.

 Once your seeds germinate, you no longer need to use these two items.
 And because your seeds will be sown at different times depending on the variety (some at eight weeks before the last frost date, some at six weeks), you can move the mat and cover to the next set of seeds you’re ready to start.